amandavhernan/P3-INST126/README.md

 ### Tracking domain counts

-The fourth function will be mainly composed of two lists and an if statement.
-The program will use the same list of employees from the second and third function.
-It will also use another list with all of the unique domains.
-The if statement will allow the user to see which employees belong to each unique domain.
-Lastly, the program will return how many employees belong to each domian and a list of the unique names.
+To generate our last report, we created one more dictionary, called "domainsDict," and used the "keys" function to access the list of emails from the "logsDict" dictionary.
+This implementation consisted of a for loop and a conditional statement.
+Overall, this implementation allowed every unique domain to be printed out into a new text file along with the number of users registered within each domain.

+The following code represents our conditional statements:

+      for user_email in user_emailList:
+      emailParts = user_email.split('@')
+      domain = emailParts[1]
+      if domain in domainsDict:
+            domainsDict[domain] += 1
+      else:
+            domainsDict[domain] = 1

+Lastly, the program will return domain counts and append it into a new text file, called "domain_report.txt."

 ### Tracking the employees who work the most (not implemented)